Chicago race riot of 1919: Ramifications and later investigations

 Richard J. Daley was a member, and years later was elected president, of the Hamburg Athletic Club in Bridgeport.
 Daley served as Chicago's mayor from 1955 to 1976.
 In his long political career, he never confirmed or denied involvement in the riots.

-Illinois Governor Frank Lowden appointed In 1922, six whites and six African Americans were commissioned to discover the true roots of the riots.
-The commission's final report, submitted on January 1, 1921 and primarily written by Charles S. Johnson, claimed that returning soldiers from World War I not receiving their original jobs and homes instigated the riots.
+In 1922, Illinois Governor Frank Lowden appointed a commission of six whites and six African Americans to discover the true roots of the riots.
+The commission's final report, submitted on January 1, 1921, and primarily written by Charles S. Johnson, claimed that returning soldiers from World War I not receiving their original jobs and homes instigated the riots.

 In 1930, Mayor William Hale Thompson, a flamboyant Republican, invoked the riot in a misleading pamphlet urging African Americans to vote against the Republican nominee, Rep. Ruth Hanna McCormick, in the United States Senate race for her late husband's seat.
 She was the widow of Sen. Joseph Medill McCormick as well as the sister-in-law of Chicago Tribune publisher Robert Rutherford McCormick.
 The McCormicks were a powerful Chicago family, whom Thompson opposed.

 President Woodrow Wilson pronounced white participants the instigators of the prolonged riots in Chicago and Washington, D.C.
 As a result, he attempted to promote greater racial harmony through the promotion of voluntary organizations and through the enactment of legislative improvements by Congress.
 Wilson did not reverse the policy of racial segregation within the federal bureaucracy imposed at the beginning of his first term in office, however.
 The Chicago Race Riot of 1919 shocked the nation and raised awareness of the problems that African Americans faced every day in the early 20th century United States.